clarafy/design-algorithm-selection/README.md

 # Design algorithm selection
-Repo accompanying the ICML 2025 submission "Reliable algorithm selection for machine learning-guided design".
+Repo accompanying the paper "Reliable algorithm selection for machine learning-guided design" (ICML 2025).

-See gb1-demo.ipynb for how to reproduce the algorithm selection experiments for designing protein GB1 (Fig. 3 in the main text).
+See gb1-demo.ipynb and rna-demo.ipynb for how to reproduce the design algorithm selection experiments for protein GB1 (Fig. 3) and RNA binders (Fig. 4), respectively, in the main text.
 Descriptions of other files are as follows:
 - `gb1.py`: main functions for GB1 experiments
+- `rna.py`: main functions for RNA experiments
-- `utils.py`: utilities and other methods (GMMForecasts, CalibratedForecasts, and conformal prediction methods)
+- `utils.py`: utilities and other methods (GMMForecasts, CalibratedForecasts, conformal prediction methods)
 - `models.py`: classes for predictive models
 - `designers.py`: design algorithms used in RNA binder experiments
 - `vae.py`: VAE used by CbAS and DbAS in designers.py